pi314/iroiro/doc/iroiro.sh.md

-# warawara.sh
+# iroiro.sh

-This document describes the API set provided by `warawara.sh`.
+This document describes the API set provided by `iroiro.sh`.

-For the index of this package, see [warawara.md](warawara.md).
+For the index of this package, see [iroiro.md](iroiro.md).

 ## `cwd(path=None)`